Art is the opportunity to remove the veils of our own thinking.

 Artists bring to life complex ideas and concepts.
 They interpret and reflect the world around us.
 They expand the boundaries of our imagination, of possibilities.
 Artists are essential to social change because they help us dream and help us portray the world we seek.

-As people who want to walk with our partners, Thousand Currents aims to continually improve the practice in deep listening and collaboration, which is at the heart of making art and the heart of social transformation.
+As an organization made up of people who want to walk with our partners, Thousand Currents aims to continually improve the practice in deep listening and collaboration, which is at the heart of making art and the heart of social transformation.

 You can learn about our program here.